Gladstone, Michigan: Change from shipping port to rail hub

-In 1876, the Hamilton Corporation had to move its operations when their mine dried up.
-The new mine location, further south, meant shipping their ore through the Escanaba port.
-Arthur Delano, the president of Soo Line Railroad, had commissioned a train depot built in Saunder's Point during the previous winter to start land shipping for the Hamilton Corporation.
-However, since this was no longer possible, Delano began commissioning local industries.
+In 1876, the mine operated by the Hamilton Corporation was depleted, and the company moved their operations to a new mine further south.
+As a result, more ore began to be shipped out of Escanaba.
+Gladstone's role shifted to that of a rail hub, as Arthur Delano, the president of Soo Line Railroad, had commissioned a train depot built in Saunder's Point during the previous winter to start land shipping for the Hamilton Corporation.

 Gladstone was incorporated as a village in 1887 and as a city in 1889.
-Gladstone is named after the English statesman William Ewart Gladstone.